M4rti21/M4rti21/README.md

-# I have switched over to [codeberg.org](https://codeberg.org/Marti), I only use github to contribute to other projects hosted here, all my personal repos on github are archived and now reside on codeberg.
+# I have switched over to a self hosted [forgejo instance](https://git.cumsek.com/Marti), I only use github to contribute to other projects hosted here, all my personal repos on github are archived and now reside there instead.